 Related: If a 3D printer is too expensive for you, read the Lexmark Mc2535adwe review

-Setting up the print bed on the Monoprice Voxel is as easy as a single tap on the touch screen interface.
+Setting up the print bed on the Monoprice Voxel is as easy as a single tap on the touchscreen interface.
 It’s inexpensive, but doesn’t skimp on print quality, and is based in the United States.
-Not only will you be supporting a local company, it’ll also be easier to get parts should you require them.
-And if you’re on the market for a video and sound transmitter, have a look at our ultra-fast 60GHz wireless 4K UHD transmitter-receiver review.
+Not only will you support a local company, but it’ll also be easier to get parts if required.
+And if you’re in the market for a video and sound transmitter, have a look at our ultra-fast 60GHz wireless 4K UHD transmitter-receiver review.

-The Monoprice Voxel comes with a removable, heated build plate, and the filament spools are easy to set-up.
+The Monoprice Voxel comes with a removable, heated build plate, and the filament spools are easy to set up.
 Just load the filament spool in a space on the side of the Monoprice MP Voxel and feed it up through a tube into the printhead.
-The Voxel also works with the Polar Cloud which also supports the printer’s built-in camera so you can see the print progress via a smartphone or tablet.
+The Voxel also works with the Polar Cloud, which supports the printer’s built-in camera so you can see the print progress via a smartphone or tablet.
 If you’re printing stereolithographic things and need a very tall printer, the XYZprinting Nobel 3D Printer should have you covered.

-With support for cloud printing and a heated print bed, the Monoprice MP Voxel is at a sweet-spot in 3D printing.
-It’s not going to cost you an arm and a leg and it’s going to give you good printing quality for the price.
-Just make sure you have an Ethernet available in case the Wi-Fi goes buggy as the machine is prone to do.
+With cloud printing and a heated print bed support, the Monoprice MP Voxel is at a sweet spot in 3D printing.
+It will not cost you an arm and a leg, and it will give you good printing quality for the price.
+Just make sure you have an Ethernet available in case the Wi-Fi goes buggy, as the machine is prone to do.
 If you’re concerned about wireless workings, check out our info guide to understanding how a wireless printer works.

 Also why not check out: